University of Arizona Global Campus: Enrollment declines (2013–2020)

 In 2013, Ashford University announced an alliance with Forbes Media, and Ashford's College of Business and Professional Studies was renamed the Forbes School of Business.
 It was later renamed Forbes School of Business & Technology at Ashford University.
 On July 9, 2015, the university announced that the Iowa campus would close in May 2016.
 The inability to meet campus enrollment requirements was a key factor in the Ashford University Board of Trustees' decision to call for the campus closure.

 In 2017, Ashford University school faced the potential loss of GI Bill funding as enrollment decreased more than 50 percent from its peak in 2011.
 Bridgepoint Education merged Ashford with the University of the Rockies and planned to convert Ashford to a non-profit university.
 In 2018, the university took steps to become a nonprofit institution.
 According to Nolan Sundrud, a Bridgepoint spokesman, the nonprofit status would allow the university to be "...judged and measured as colleges and universities should be - on their ability to support student success."
 The switch required approval from both the Internal Revenue Service and the Department of Education.
 In November 2018, Ashford's accreditor, WASC, delayed allowing the school to become a non-profit.

 In 2019, Bridgepoint bought Fullstack Academy, and moved its personnel to Chandler, Arizona, boasting that its facility would feature an open working environment, with a café, gym, and on-site health clinic.
 Bridgepoint then rebranded and changed its name to Zovio.
 On April 14, 2019, Ashford University was featured in an NBC News investigation of for-profit colleges that were targeting military veterans.
 In June 2019, Zovio announced a mass layoff at its headquarters in San Diego.
 A month later, WASC approved Ashford to become a non-profit entity.
 Zovio faces shareholder lawsuits related to factual misstatements and an informal inquiry by the Securities and Exchange Commission.
 One such suit was dismissed by the California Superior Court on July 8, 2019, and a subsequent appeal was later dismissed with prejudice.

-In October 2019, Zovio received a letter from the US Department of Education stating that it would be required to post an irrevocable letter of credit of 25 percent of the Title IV funding for fiscal year 2018 upon change of ownership.
+In October 2019, Zovio received a letter from the U.S. Department of Education stating that it would be required to post an irrevocable letter of credit of 25 percent of the Title IV funding for fiscal year 2018 upon change of ownership.
 In February 2020, Zovio reported a net operating loss of $56.6 million in 2019.
 Enrollment declined from a peak of 77,734 in 2012 to 32,620 in 2019.

-In March 2020, during the Coronavirus pandemic, Ashford's parent company announced that it would be hiring 200 additional enrollment advisors.
+In March 2020, during the COVID-19 pandemic, Ashford's parent company announced that it would be hiring 200 additional enrollment advisors.
 In 2020, Ashford received $1 million in federal Covid relief funds.